martinkatamba/url_shortener/README.md

 ## Project Description

 This URL shortener service provides a simple REST API to create short URLs for long URLs and redirects users to the original URL when the short URL is accessed.
-The project uses Node.js for the backend, Redis for storage, and Docker for containerization.
+The project is running on Node.js runtime & written with Common JS , Redis was used for storage, and Docker for containerization.

 ## Prerequisites